Sims Metal Management: Municipal Recycling

 Sims Metal Management also recycles post-consumer materials through a 20-year recycling contract with the New York City Department of Sanitation, which became effective in January 2009.
 Under this contract, the company is responsible for all curb-side recycling material, including all plastic, glass and metal on behalf of the City of New York.
 Packer trucks owned and operated by New York City deliver recyclables as a 26 commingled product to the company's facilities.
 The commingled product then is processed using a series of screens, magnets, eddy currents, optical sorters and conveyors.
 The recyclables are separated and sorted into ferrous and non-ferrous metals, different plastic resins, glass and residue.
 Then the recycled materials are shipped to US and non-US markets.

 In December 2013, Sims Metal Management opened a recycling facility at the South Brooklyn Marine Terminal on the Upper New York Bay in Sunset Park, Brooklyn.
 Sims Municipal Recycling (SMR) managed construction of a new 11-acre recycling center on the Brooklyn waterfront from 2010 to 2013.
-SMR worked with geotechnical engineers to develop structural fill blends using "mole rock" from NYC tunneling projects mixed with recycled glass aggregate (RGA).
+SMR worked with geotechnical engineers to develop structural fill blends using "mole rock" from NYC tunnelling projects mixed with recycled glass aggregate (RGA).
 More than 5,000 tons of RGA were blended with 20,000 tons of mole rock and used to elevate sections of the site by 4 feet, thereby protecting buildings and equipment against sea level rise and storm surges.